- What are the options in assistantship assignments?

-Those awarded assistantships must maintain full-time student status in fall and spring semesters (9 hours minimum).
-Course work must apply toward the student's program of study in the M.A. degree.
+Those awarded assistantships must maintain full-time student status in fall and spring semesters (9 graduate-level credit hours).
 Graduate assistants must maintain a grade point average in good standing with the Graduate College (minimum of 3.0).

 Contact the Department Head (319-273-6118).

 The department encourages applications from persons of minority status, women, persons with disabilities, and military veterans.